-An important part of a PDT education is the cultivation of the relationship between dancer and musician, which is accomplished by the use of live piano accompaniment in nearly all its Pre-Professional and Adult Division classes.
-Accompaniment is a special skill that not all piano players possess, but PDT is fortunate to have a very talented coterie of accompanists who add immeasurably to the dancers’ learning experience.
+Play a vital role in education at PDT, where students at almost every level are taught the critical interplay between classical dance and live music.
+Accompaniment is a special skill that not all pianist possess, but PDT's Conservatory is fortunate to have a very talented coterie of musical artists who add immeasurably to the dancer's learning experience.

 Nona Ter-Avanesova.
 People usually don't like their jobs.
 I do, because my job is to play the piano.
 I started my piano experiments when I was 5.
 I am much older now, and my childish curiosity about the piano has turned into a love of playing, and this love is what I am doing for a living.
 What's more, my fingers don't have a Russian "accent" like my language.